 1) list all the assets and debts;

-2) characterize each of them (as marital property; separate property or a combination of the two);
+2) characterize each of them (as community property; separate property or a combination of the two);

 3) value each of them;